 Work on literature review/final research paper

 Assignment: Literature Review Due

-Additional Webex meetings at student’s request.
+Additional Zoom meetings at student’s request.
 All your text/content should be analyzed by now.

 Assignment: Final textual or qualitative content analysis paper due

 My lectures and course materials, including, but not limited to recorded content, Powerpoint presentations, outlines, and similar materials, are protected by copyright.
 I am the exclusive owner of copyright for those materials.
 You may take notes and make copies of course materials for your own use; however, you may not, nor may you allow others to, reproduce or distribute lecture notes and course materials publicly whether or not a fee is charged without my express written consent.
 Similarly, you own the copyright of your original papers and exam essays.
 I cannot post or use your papers without your written permission.